Handmade Essential Oil Soap for Christmas #1: Frankincense & Myrrh

 2 tablespoons Red Moroccan Clay

-1.5 ounces Frankincense Essential Oil
+1.5 ounces Frankincense Essential Oil for soap making

-.5 ounce Myrrh Essential Oil
+.5 ounce Myrrh Essential Oil for soap making

 .5 ounce Peppermint Essential Oil